minhtt159/fruitsap/README.md

 ## 📂 Repository structure

-The Git repository contains the following directories under `cluster` and are ordered below by how Flux will apply them.
+The Git repository contains the following directories under `cluster` and is ordered below by how Flux will apply them.

 ```sh
 📁 cluster      # k8s cluster defined as code